Generic Name: Caffeine Oral Solution (cah FEEN)

 - Do not use if solution changes color.

-- Those who have feeding tubes may use this medicine.
+- Those who have feeding tubes may use caffeine oral solution.
 Use as you have been told.
 Flush the feeding tube after caffeine oral solution is given.

 What do I do if I miss a dose?